darktable-org/dtdocs/content/module-reference/utility-modules/shared/histogram.md

 ![histogram-vectorscope](./histogram/histogram-vectorscope.png#w50)

-This shows [chromaticity](https://en.wikipedia.org/wiki/Chromaticity) without regard to either lightness or spatial data.
+The vectorscope shows [chromaticity](https://en.wikipedia.org/wiki/Chromaticity) without regard to either lightness or spatial data.

 The distance from the center of the graph represents chroma and the angle represents hue.
 Areas of the graph are colored depending on the chromaticity of the color to which they correspond in the image.
 The graph represents color "volume" by rendering the more frequently used colors in the image in lighter tones.

 The vectorscope chroma scale can either be linear or logarithmic.
 Click the second-to-leftmost button on the panel to toggle this.